yireo/yireo-slides/slides/yireo/magento2-frontends.md

 - NuxtJS
 - Modular architecture
     - Shopify
-- Or other bakend systems
+- Or other backend systems
     - CMS, ElasticSearch, ERPs, etc

 ^^Vue Storefront 2 connector for Magento 2 is almost done